bnwolford/bnwolford.github.io/_research/willer.md

 May 2016 - Present
 *University of Michigan*
 *Department of Internal Medicine, Department of Human Genetics, and Department of Computational Medicine and Bioinformatics*

-## Michael Boehnke/Laura Scott Group
-May 2016 - Present
-*University of Michigan*
-*Department of Biostatistics, Center for Statistical Genetics*